HolstCh/HTTP-Proxy/README.md

 # HTTP Proxy
 Created a proxy that uses TCP sockets and intercepts all HTTP requests and responses between a browser and web server.
 The proxy redirects each GET request for a JPG image to one of two file paths containing a PNG image.
 Additionally, the proxy replaces a keyword within the HTML message of a web server response with another word.
 The proxy was developed with C/C++ on Linux.
-The proxy was tested on the following site which has 6 test cases using a Firefox browser: https://pages.cpsc.ucalgary.ca/~carey/CPSC441/assignment1.html
+The proxy was tested on the following site which has 6 test cases using a Firefox browser: https://pages.cpsc.ucalgary.ca/~carey/CPSC441/assignment1.html.
+The following is a YouTube link for a demonstration: https://youtu.be/L1LATVm0cyY

 ## User Manual:
 1. Compile clown.cpp with the following command on a CPSC Linux server: